- Community Reintegration Program

 - Psychosis Treatment Program & Anchor Point Clinic

 - Women’s Mental Health Program

-Psychosis Treatment Program and the Anchor Point Clinic
+Psychosis Treatment Program & Anchor Point Clinic

 Our clinicians are experts in caring for patients with psychosis.
-Every clinician on our team has expertise, skills and credentials to care for patients with psychosis.
-Our team includes psychiatrists, an Advanced Practice Nurse, and psychiatrists-in-training.
+Every clinician on our team has expertise, skills, and credentials to care for patients with psychosis.
+Our team includes psychiatrists, an advanced practice nurse, and psychiatrists-in-training.
 Members of the team include:

 Rajiv P. Sharma, MD, Program Director

 Robert W. Marvin, MD

 Alex Leow, MD, PhD